 United against racism – our commitments

 Furthermore, we provided our employees with a platform on our intranet to support and promote dialogue around our anti-racism and anti-discrimination work.
 Throughout the company, we continue to support and grow our ‘Employee Resource Groups’ – these are specific networks that give employees from various walks of life a voice and serves members by fostering a diverse inclusive workplace.
-We now have more than 40 of these groups around the globe with different focuses on diversity dimensions such as Race & Ethnicity, Faith & Culture, Women, LGBTQ+, Ability and Life.
+We now have nearly 50 of these groups around the globe with different focuses on diversity dimensions such as Race & Ethnicity, Faith & Culture, Women, LGBTQ+, Ability and Life.
 Participation in the groups is voluntary and open to all employees.

 Diversity, equity and inclusion framework